harrisont/fastbuild-vscode/README.md

 ## Contributing

-Contributions are always welcome.
-Please see our [contributing guide](CONTRIBUTING.md) for more details.
+Contributions welcome!
+See the [contribution guide](CONTRIBUTING.md) for details.